Homestead And Other Exemption Information

 What documentation is used to establish Florida residency?

-• You must provide a valid Social Security number.
-If married, your spouse’s Social Security number is also required, (even if your spouse is not an owner of the property).
+Security number is also required, (even if your spouse is not an "owner" of the property).

 Back to Top